wesleywerner/bananasite/README.md

 # Adding posts

 Simply write plain text markdown files into one of your post subdirectories.
 The files should have a .md file extension.

-Posts are ordered by however the filesystem returns them, thus naming your files by date would be the best way to ensure they display in the right order.
+Posts are ordered by name descending, thus naming your files by date would be the best way to ensure they display in reverse chronological right order.
+Latest posts first.

 The default site is configured with an example layout for you to enjoy.